MaksimShupta/FullstackBlog_backend/README.md

 ## Dependencies

 - [Express.js](https://expressjs.com/) is a fast, minimalist web framework for Node.js that simplifies building APIs and web applications.
+- [Dotenv](https://www.npmjs.com/package/dotenv) is a Node.js package that loads environment variables from a .env file into process.env for secure configuration management.

 # Project Resources